 I don’t know who’s to blame for such delays, DMC or Stickteufelchen.
-But I’m seriously asking myself how I would be able carry on a webshop (which I plan to do someday) when I have ages to wait for the simplest supplies?
+But I’m seriously asking myself how I would be able to carry on a webshop (which I plan to do someday) when I have to wait ages for the simplest supplies?
 There’s no needlework shop around for at least 100 km, I just have to rely on online shops.

 But after all, I was able to take up my hoop again and continue stitching the first motif: little crosses with stranded cotton and the flowers with pearl cotton in surface stitches …

 Continuing with the Violet Crosses

 That’s why I wasn’t sure at all, if the indicated Herringbone Stitch for the pistils and the little petals inside the flowers was really meant to be Herringbone Stitch.
 I couldn’t imagine working such a dense Herringbone as shown in the photos in the book, without visible spaces between the threads.
 Maybe rather Fishbone Stitch?
 Herringbone, Fishbone ... it could be the next mistranslation?
 But no. I spent a whole hour poring over the booklet and pics in the internet, until I was convinced that this translation, at least, was done correctly.
-And it is possible, indeed, to work the Herringbone Stitch so close!
+And it is possible, indeed, to work the Herringbone Stitch so closely!

 Outlining the Petals in Split Stitch

 The Satin Stitch gave me a hard time, mainly due to the alignment of the petals.
 I outlined the petals with floss in Split Stitch first, in order to give the Satin Stitch a better support on the edges.
 Someone asked me how it is possible to work surface stitches on even-weave?
 Well, it is possible, you just have to split the fabric threads, where the holes don’t meet the line.
 Other than Aida, Murano (Jobelan) is a pretty soft fabric.
 Not the fabric was the issue, but the necessity to permanently change the direction of the Satin Stitches, because the petals are arranged in a circle.